kiart-tantasi/league-of-legends-app/README.md

 # About project

 - This is a simple app to see League of Legends match history
-- Client is React and API is Go
+- Client is written with React and API is written with Go (net/http)
-- API was written with Spring and got replaced with Go (2024/05/05)
+- The API was originally written with Spring (Java) but was replaced with Go (2024/05/05)
+  - The deprecated Spring (Java) version can still be accessed here: https://github.com/kiart-tantasi/deprecated-league-of-legends-app-api

 # Roadmap